Spotlight: April Jouse, Fiber Artist & EVFAC Director of Operations

 What does your studio look like?
 Where does the magic happen?

 I have a home studio where I work on most of my creations, but I also utilize EVFAC as my studio.
-We have looms of all shapes and sizes, a dye kitchen and a wet felting area so just about anything can be accomplished.
+We have looms of all shapes and sizes, a dye kitchen and a wet felting area for just about anything fiber-related.

 How do you make time for creating?
 Do you try to create daily?